 Castillo de San Marcos

-Castillo de San Marcos was built in 1672 by the Spanish.
+In 1672, the Spanish built Castillo de San Marcos.
 It is the oldest masonry fort in the U.S. The fort was a military outpost to protect their fleets and to keep pirates from stealing their provisions.

 The builders used what was abundant in Florida to create the fort.
 It is made with coquina, which is limestone made out of shells.
 If you take a closer look you can see the seashells.